 How to choose the perfect floor lamp

-Thanks to their impressive aesthetics and ability to alter the lighting situation in any living space, floor lamps make a wonderful addition to a variety of rooms throughout the modern home.
+Thanks to their impressive aesthetics and ability to alter the lighting situation in any living space, floor lamps make a wonderful addition to a variety of rooms throughout the modern home with elegant furniture.
 Despite their incredible attributes, however, knowing how to choose the perfect floor lamp is a far from simple task.

 There are several key factors to consider including budget, personal tastes, and how different floor lamp decor ideas suit various rooms and interior design concepts.